– North Carolina

 The “lots of eggs in a few baskets” approach peaked in the state's 2004 deal with Dell for a computer assembly plant in Winston-Salem (see below).
 This deal also ended up showing the drawbacks of the new generosity.
 Despite being approved for a subsidy package of $242 million, Dell announced plans to shut the plant just four years after it opened.
 Another nine-figure giveaway occurred in 2007, when state and local officials gave Google a package worth about $260 million for a computer server farm projected to create only about 200 jobs (also see below).
 Both the Dell and Google deals involved special votes by the state legislature.

 In 2007 the state decided to begin replacing the William S. Lee credits with Article 3J credits, which were supposed to be more focused on job creation and investment in distressed areas.
 However, Lee credits are still being generated by companies on deals done before the change took effect.
-As the Lee credit agreements expire, it is expected that those claimed under Article 3J will increase.
+As these agreements expire, credits claimed under Article 3J increase.

 North Carolina’s major subsidy programs have each provoked controversy.
 For example, research done at the University of North Carolina at Chapel Hill found that in the early 2000s companies receiving the Lee credits were creating jobs at a sluggish pace.
 A 2009 report by the Corporation for Enterprise Development found that the lion’s share of Job Development Investment Grants and One North Carolina Fund deals went to the wealthiest portions of the state.
+In its 2015 study the North Carolina Justice Center found that 60 percent of JDIG deals failed to create jobs as promises and only nine percent of all program deals went to rural counties.
 The Dell and Google deals were challenged by lawsuits filed by the free-market-oriented North Carolina Institute for Constitutional Law, but these were ultimately unsuccessful.

 In 2002, North Carolina enacted company-specific disclosure for the state’s major subsidy programs.
 The Department of Revenue discloses credits awarded under film production tax credits, the William S. Lee Act and Article 3J credits, and the Department of Commerce publishes the Economic Development Grant Report covering the Job Development Investment Grant program, the One North Carolina Fund, and two other programs.
 There are other annual and quarterly reports as well.